UIC-CCTS-BSC/bscContentHelpers/README.md

 TODO: expand to a vignette

-*See the note above about templates (e.g., “article”) and source documents (e.g., REDCap Terms of Use).
-Though these categories of Rmd files are conceptually different, they’re created, stored, accessed, and edited in the same way.*

 #### Step 0 \[Optional but Recommended\]: Sync and Switch Branches

 Sync the remote repository (i.e., the current version of the files on